imkingdre/the-office-cli/README.md

-this project gives you some information about the cast in the show The Office
+The Office Quotes generator

+to run the cli in the terminal run bin/run to start the cli